jdh8/wbridge5.book/openings/openings.md

 * 22–23 H, 2–4 cards in each major, 2–5 cards in each minor.

 The strong 2♦ shows a **game-forcing** hand, stronger than 2♣.

+### What to bid with a big hand ###
+There are three openings describing a hand with 21+ DH or 20+ H, *viz.* 2NT, 2♣, and 2♦.
+To better understand this section, it is recommended to revisit this section after understanding continuations after 2NT, 2♣, and 2♦.

+The chance to open 2♦ is slim.
+Actually 2♦ is a garbage can for hands way too strong, clarifying other bids for hands with 21–23 points.
+With 24+ DH, 24+ H, or 3&minus; losers, one must open 2♦.

+The frequent rebids of 2♣ openings are 2♥ through 3♦.
+The 2NT rebid describes a notrump hand stronger than 2NT opening.
+The majors promise 5+ cards, minors 6+.
+Therefore, hands with 5-card major, 6-card minor, or 2NT distribution are noncontroversial.

+The controversial hands are hands with no 5-card major, no 5-card minor, and a singleton or a void.
+These patterns are 4-4-4-1, 5-4-3-1, and 5-4-4-0.

+If the signleton in 4-4-4-1 is an ace or a king, take this hand as notrump distribution.
+Bid 1 of the minor suit for the other controversial hands.
+A wrong 1♦ is much easier to play than a wrong 3NT.